Andy Griffith Net Worth 2024: Age, Wife, Wiki and More

 Despite his numerous awards and nominations, Griffith was never awarded an Emmy Award for his roles on “The Andy Griffith Show” or “Matlock,” although he received the Presidential Medal of Freedom in 2005, one of the highest civilian honors in the United States.

-See also London on Da Track Net Worth 2024, Wife, Age, Wiki & More
+See also John Schneider Net Worth 2024, Wife, Wiki and More

 Throughout his life, Griffith was married three times and had two children with his first wife, Barbara Bray Edwards.